-Medicines given this way mainly affect the cells lining the bladder, with little to no effect on cells elsewhere.
+It is used only for these early-stage cancers because medicines given this way mainly affect the cells lining the inside of the bladder, with little to no effect on cells elsewhere.
 This means that any cancer cells outside of the bladder lining, including those that have grown deeply into the bladder wall, are not treated.
 Drugs put into the bladder also can’t reach cancer cells in the kidneys, ureters, and urethra, or those that have spread to other organs.

-Bacillus Calmette-Guerin therapy: Bacillus Calmette-Guerin (BCG) is the most effective intravesical immunotherapy for treating low-stage bladder cancer.
-BCG is a bacterium that is related to the germ that causes tuberculosis (TB), but it does not usually cause serious disease.
-To treat bladder cancer, BCG is put directly into the bladder through a catheter.
+Bacillus Calmette-Guerin therapy: Bacillus Calmette-Guerin (BCG) is the main intravesical immunotherapy for treating early-stage bladder cancer.
+BCG is a germ that is related to the one that causes tuberculosis (TB), but it doesn’t usually cause serious disease.
+BCG is put directly into the bladder through a catheter.
 The body’s immune system cells are attracted to the bladder and activated by BCG, which in turn affects the bladder cancer cells.
-Treatment is usually started a few weeks after a transurethral resection of the tumor and is given once a week for 6 weeks.
+Treatment is usually started a few weeks after a TURBT and is given once a week for 6 weeks.
 Sometimes long-term maintenance BCG therapy is given.

 Treatment with BCG can cause symptoms that feel like having the flu, such as fever, chills, and fatigue.
 It can also cause a burning feeling in the bladder.
-Rarely, BCG can spread through the body, leading to a life-threatening infection.
-One sign of this can be a high fever (greater than 101.5°) that does not get better when you take a pain reliever (such as aspirin, ibuprofen, or acetaminophen).
-In such cases, you should see a doctor right away.
-These infections can be treated with the antibiotics used to treat TB.
+Rarely, BCG can spread through the body, leading to a serious infection.
+One sign of this can be a high fever that isn’t helped by aspirin or similar medicines.
+If this happens, call your doctor right away.

-For this treatment, anticancer drugs are put directly into the bladder through a catheter.
-These chemotherapy drugs kill actively growing cancer cells.
-Many of these same drugs can also be given systemically (by mouth or into a vein) to treat more advanced stages of bladder cancer.
+For this treatment, chemotherapy (chemo) drugs are put directly into the bladder through a catheter.
+These drugs kill actively growing cancer cells.
+Many of these same drugs can also be given systemically (usually into a vein) to treat more advanced stages of bladder cancer.

-Mitomycin and thiotepa are the drugs used most often for intravesical chemotherapy.
-Other drugs that are used include valrubicin, doxorubicin, and gemcitabine.
+Mitomycin is the drug used most often for intravesical chemotherapy.
+Other drugs that can be used include valrubicin, docetaxel, thiotepa, and gemcitabine.
 Delivery of mitomycin into the bladder along with heating the inside of the bladder, a treatment called electromotive mitomycin therapy, may work even better than giving intravesical mitomycin the usual way.

-One advantage of giving chemotherapy into the bladder instead of as an injection into the bloodstream is that the drugs usually do not reach other parts of the body.
-This avoids many of the unwanted side effects that can occur with systemic chemotherapy.
-An exception to this is the drug thiotepa, which is rarely absorbed from the bladder and can cause side effects in the rest of the body.
+A major advantage of giving chemo directly into the bladder instead of injecting it into the bloodstream is that the drugs usually do not reach other parts of the body.
+This helps people avoid many of the side effects that can occur with chemo..

-The main side effects of intravesical chemotherapy are irritation and a burning feeling in the bladder.
+The main side effects of intravesical chemo are irritation and a burning feeling in the bladder.